 Jolly Farmer is a fine example of New Brunswick companies getting productivity right.
 Any parting advice for other manufacturers or agricultural/horticultural companies in terms of investing in new tech?

 Automation is critical.
 We wouldn’t be in business today if we had not automated, it’s that simple.
 If you aren’t leveraging new technology wherever possible, you will cease to be a player in a competitive market.
-Unfortunately, there have been growers that have folded because they didn’t embrace new technologies and new ways of growing.
+Unfortunately, growers have folded because they didn’t embrace technology and new ways of growing.

 There is an incredible amount of technology available for agricultural businesses to capitalize on.
 Automatic sticking machines, plant grading machines, the list goes on.